 Our pre-clinical program is paramount in the design of our products.
-Our program starts with bench performance characterization to ensure proper strength and compliance for the indication, followed by in vitro and in vivo studies to ensure proper biological performance to help promote remodeling of the repair site.
+Our program starts with bench performance characterization to ensure proper strength and compliance for the indication, followed by in-vitro and in-vivo studies to ensure proper biological performance to help promote remodeling of the repair site.
 We have developed an extensive pre-clinical research library on our devices, as well as on competitor devices.
 We continue to evaluate new and existing technologies for safety and biocompatibility as part of our product development process.

-We believe we have completed the largest non-human primate preclinical studies conducted in soft-tissue reconstruction surgery.
+We believe we have completed the largest collection of non-human primate preclinical studies conducted in soft-tissue reconstruction surgery.
 In these studies, we compared our OviTex and OviTex PRS products to market leading competitive materials.
 The results showed our reinforced tissue matrices exhibited a minimal inflammatory response, rapid cellular infiltration and revascularization and demonstrated early and complete remodeling into functional tissue.
 The OviTex results have been published in the peer-reviewed journal Hernia (https://doi.org/10.1007/s10029-019-02119-z).
-We are currently in the process of preparing the OviTex PRS results for a future peer-reviewed publication.
+The OviTex PRS results have been published in the peer-reviewed journal ePlasty (ePlasty 2022;22:e43).